statechannels/website/server/docs/getting-started.md

 ----------
 ## Constants

-We’ll import some ethereum constants and utilities we’ll need to write High Roller:
+We’ll import some ethers.js [constants and utilities](https://docs.ethers.io/ethers.js/html/api-utils.html) we’ll need to write High Roller:

-- HashZero (the ethers.js bytes32 representation of zero)
+* HashZero // the ethers.js bytes32 representation of zero)
-- bigNumberify (returns Big Number types from input; we’ll use these because JavaScript is, by default, not able to handle big number representations accurately)
+* bigNumberify // returns Big Number types from input; we’ll use these because JavaScript is, by default, not able to handle big number representations accurately
-- parseEther (converts the string representation of Ether into BigNumber instance of the amount of Wei)
+* parseEther // converts the string representation of Ether into BigNumber instance of the amount of Wei
-- solidityKeccak256 (solidity hash function)
+* solidityKeccak256 // solidity hash function
-- fromExtendedKey (creates an ethereum wallet-like object [HDNode] from an extended private or public key)
+* fromExtendedKey // creates an ethereum wallet-like object, [HDNode](https://docs.ethers.io/ethers.js/html/api-advanced.html) from an extended private or public key

 ```